joedobrovolc/joedobrovolc/README.md

 - 👋 Hi, I’m @joedobrovolc
-- 👀 I’m interested in ...
-VR/AR/XR dev, Cryptocurrency dev, heavy metal, software engineering
+- 👀 I’m interested in ... heavy metal, software engineering
-- 🌱 I’m currently learning ...
-Cryptocurrency in JS, Unity animation, Bass guitar, Drums
-- 💞️ I’m looking to collaborate on ...
-VR/AR applications for
 - 📫 How to reach me ... email me at dobrovolcj@gmail.com

 <!---